rcs-tringuyen/cmput404_lab/README.md

 - Try installing requests.
 - `pip install requests`

 - Make a Python script that prints out the version of the requests library.
+[DONE: print_requests_version.py]

 ### Question 2: What version is the requests library installed on the system?
+- 2.25.0

 - Create a virtualenv.
 - `virtualenv venv --python=python3`